 Telefónica, through its Chairman, is a signatory of the Global Compact of the United Nations (UNGC) since 2002.
-The UNGC is a voluntary framework for companies to align
+The UNGC is a voluntary framework for companies to align their operations and strategies with the ten principles on human rights, labour, the environment, and the fight against corruption.

 Chapters Human Principle 1 Businesses should support and respect the protection of internationally proclaimed Human Rights.
 Human Rights Rights Principle 2 Businesses should make sure that they are not complicit in Human Rights abuses.
-Human Rights Labour Principle 3 Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining.
-Freedom of association, social dialogue and fair compensation Principle 4 Businesses should support the elimination of all forms of forced and compulsory labour.
+Human Rights Principle 3 Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining.
+Freedom of association, social dialogue and fair compensation Labour Principle 4 Businesses should support the elimination of all forms of forced and compulsory labour.
 Managing the supply chain Principle 5 Businesses should support the eradication of child labour.
-Managing the supply chain Principle 6 Businesses should support the elimination of discrimination in respect of employment and occupation.
+Managing the supply Principle 6 Businesses should support the elimination of discrimination in respect of employment and occupation.
 Managing diversity Principle 7 Businesses should support a precautionary approach to environmental challenges.
 Commitment to the environment Environment Principle 8 Businesses should undertake initiatives to promote greater environmental responsibility.
 Commitment to the environment Principle 9 Businesses should encourage the development and diffusion of environment friendly technologies.
 EcoSmart services Anti-Corruption Principle 10 Businesses should work against corruption in all its forms, including extortion and bribery.
 Business ethics and compliance